Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Main Results

-The name blessing comes from the fact that $\Delta_{\mathrm{b}} \parallel \theta^\star - \theta^{(0)}$, namely, the direction is parallel to the remaining signal direction, the most informative signal direction given the current model $\theta^{(0)}$.
-The name curse arises as $\Delta_{\mathrm{c}} \perp \theta^\star$, that is, the direction is perpendicular to the signal direction.
 Curiously, we will show that the adversarial learning dynamic collapses to a probability measure along the blessing direction $\Delta_{\mathrm{b}}$ in the regression problem; in sharp contrast, the probability measure induced by the adversarial learning dynamic converges to the curse direction $\Delta_{\mathrm{c}}$ in the classification problem.
 The formal directional convergence results are stated in Theorems~\ref{thm:regression-main} and \ref{thm:classification-main}.
-For the flow of the exposition, the primary assumption and intuition of the proof are deferred to Section~\ref{sec:intuition}.
-The detailed proof of all theorems can be found in Appendix~\ref{sec:proofs}.
+For the flow of the exposition, the primary intuition of the proof is deferred to Section~\ref{sec:intuition}.
+Appendix~\ref{sec:proofs} collects the detailed proof of all theorems.